AlexRobinson-/Redux-Fetch/readme.md

 #### Optimistic

 #### optimisticUpdate(ref, entities)
-Creates an optimistic update optimisticUpdate that can be references by the ref
+Creates an optimistic update optimisticUpdate that can be referenced by the provided ref

 #### cancelOptimisticUpdate(ref)
 Cancels the optimistic update for the given ref